ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # *GitHub's terms of service*

--   Even if you have published code on GitHub, you remain the owner of the code.
+-   Regardless of publishing on GitHub, you retain ownership of your code.

 -   But you obviously give GitHub the right to keep a copy of the code on their server (in legal terms it's called "content," because it also includes other types of files, such as images and Markdown text).

 -   You also give GitHub permission to [**display**](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users) your *content*, and to allow users to download it.

--   What you do **not** necessarily guarantee to users is the ability to compile, modify, or run your code, let alone use the results produced by it in a publication!
+-   However, you do **not** automatically grant users the right to compile, modify, or run your code (but, had you the right to run it, you *should* then be able to use these results in a publication)

 # Software Licenses